Secure GraphQL Microservices

 It can be challenging to represent an entire enterprise-scale graph with a monolithic GraphQL server.
 Performance might degrade as your users and features increase, and teams across your organization are all committing changes to the same application:

-In this structure, the “graph team” might be a separate team that’s dedicated to maintaining your as part of back-end infrastructure, or it might be a “meta team” that includes representatives from other teams that maintain s.
+In this structure, the “graph team” might be a separate team that’s dedicated to maintaining your router as part of back-end infrastructure, or it might be a “meta team” that includes representatives from other teams that maintain subgraphs.

 Adopt incrementally